No products in the cart.

 Now that the crisis has been handled, let’s talk about some preventative measures you can take to prevent this from happening again!

 - Pre-Wash.
 Now, we all know that we should prooobably pre-wash and press fabrics before cutting… but do we always do it?
 Don’t worry, we’ve all had the temptation to jump straight into cutting.
 Resist!
 Form a support group if you have to!
 Pre-washing your fabric, whether it’s commercial or hand-dyed, will set you up to have minimal to no bleeding if and when the quilt gets wet.
 If pre-washing all of your fabric just simply cannot fit into your schedule, try to at least pre-wash vivid colors like navy, red and purple.
 Using a color catching sheet can also save your life, so go ahead and toss one into the wash while you're at it.
+Here's a blog post with more wonderful pre-washing info.

 - Test.
 The best way to know if your fabric is going to bleed or be absorbed by another fabric in your quilt is to actually give it the chance.
 Stick a swatch of each fabric together in a hot water wash, and see what happens.
 (Hopefully nothing too exciting!)